ewen-lbh/ffcss/README.md

 ffcss - Apply and configure FirefoxCSS themes

 Usage:
-    ffcss configure KEY [VALUE]
     ffcss use THEME_NAME
     ffcss reapply
     ffcss init

 Where:
-    KEY         a setting key (see firefox's about:config) THEME_NAME  a theme name or URL (see README.md)
+    THEME_NAME  a theme name or URL (see README.md)
 ```